costa-group/EthIR/README.md

  sudo make install
 ```
 ## Run ETHIR
-To run our framework go inside XXX folder and execute the command:
+To run our framework go to folder XXX and execute the command:
 ```
 .\oyente-ethir -s file_name
 ```